-ERSKINE BOWLES AND FORMER SEN. ALAN SIMPSON (February 19, 2013)
+Erskine Bowles and Former Sen. Alan Simpson (February 19, 2013)

 Constraints on federal health/Medicare spending, including the Independent Payment Advisory Board (IPAB): Would allow IPAB to make recommendations for all providers (no exemptions), and be given the authority to change Medicare's benefit design and cost-sharing.
 Starting in 2018, would set target for growth of total federal health care spending per beneficiary at GDP per capita.
+If the growth in set target for growth of total federal health care spending per beneficiary at GDP per capita.
 If the growth in spending exceeded GDP per capita, then would consider a variety of reforms ranging from premium support to an all-payer system.
 Absent reforms, would implement a combination of the following to enforce the cap on spending: reductions in provider payments with a "value based withhold;" across-the-board increases in Medicare premiums; and a reduction in the value of the employer health tax exclusion.